 I was working full time, making an amazing income.
 I was providing my children with everything they needed in life and then some.
 They did not know what it was like to go without.
 I was very proud of this accomplishment.

-Yet, I wasn’t always a happy mom.
+Yet, I wasn’t always the super happy mom my social media feed portrayed.

 Cleaning took a front seat to playing.
 Cooking the perfect meal took precedence over taking a walk with my family.
 Resetting the house and getting ready for the next day became more important than sleep.